 In the EYFS, children learn to observe their immediate surroundings describe similarities and differences and talk about changes they notice e.g. as the seasons change.
 They use pictures, books and sometimes maps to explore life in this country and other places.

-In KS1, children learn map making around school and the local area and work to understand the weather.
+In Key Stage 1, children learn map making around school and the school locality.
+They work to understand the weather.
 They learn about the 4 countries of the United Kingdom and find out about Kenya.

-In LKS2, children complete fieldwork in the local area and find out about the geography of Birmingham.
+In Lower Key Stage 2, children complete fieldwork in the local area and find out about the geography of Birmingham.
 They complete a UK study and investigate Scandinavia.

-In UKS2, children find out about rivers.
+In Upper Key Stage 2, children find out about rivers.
 They learn about how natural resources are shared around the world.
 Children complete investigations into Brazil and South America and California in North America.

 A good Geography unit at Grendon will support children to find out about and understand the world.
 Children will work practically and engage in field work and have the opportunity to share what they know in an appropriate way.

-When developing new skills, children are supported to keep going, build resilience and maintain a growth mindset.
+When developing new skills, children are supported to persevere, build resilience and maintain a growth mindset.

-Geography lessons present children with many opportunities for peer to peer discussion and developing presentation skills.
+Geography lessons present children with many opportunities to develop communication skills e.g. through their knowledge and application of geographical language.

 Learning about Geography enables children to understand the world in which they live and their place as global citizens.